zendframework/zend-hydrator/doc/book/strategy.md

 ### Zend\\Hydrator\\Strategy\\StrategyChain

 This Strategy takes an array of `Zend\\Hydrator\\Strategy\\StrategyInterface` and iterates over it in the `extract` and `hydrate` Method.
-It allows you concatinate multiple Strategies, and execute them on a single value.
+It allows you concatination of multiple Strategies, and execute them on a single value.

 ## Writing custom strategies